Saudi Job Interview Tips

 Make sure you know the technical terms of your industry.
 Remember that, the same keywords you used in your CV and cover letter will be the base for your job interviews.
 During an interview, you must be able to talk about them as well in strong and powerful statements that highlight your successes, contributions and achievements.
 Repeating your main points indicates you are telling the truth.

 Saudis judge on appearances.
-How you dress is the one of the most important parts of not being hired.
+How you dress is the one of the most important parts of not being hired for available jobs.
 So, check the Saudi dress code

 Saudis respect education, so carefully mention if you have an advanced degree, especially if it is from a prestigious university.
 Be aware that in most cases the Saudi government insists on degrees from accredited universities.